 - Operational CRM:

-in this case, the supporting function of the customer relationship management system is used for the departments to initiate contacts and maintain the customer relationship.
+in this, the supporting function of the customer relationship management system is used for the specialist departments to initiate contact and to maintain the customer relationship.
 At the same time, after the CRM definition, customer-relevant data is continuously collected and collected in operative CRM so that it can be processed in analytical CRM.

 - Collaborative CRM:

-this form of customer relationship management deals with cooperation, as the name suggests.
-This is done on the one hand within the company, but on the other hand also with external partners.
+this form of customer relationship management deals with collaboration, as the name suggests.
+This is done on the one hand within the company, but also with external partners.
 This makes collaborative CRM used throughout the CRM process.

 - Communicative CRM:

 controls all communication channels.
 Focusing on the customer is a top priority.
 The communicative CRM is often seen in the CRM definition as part of the operational orientation, as the contact initiation is also used there.

 Strategies – also part of the CRM definition